Sunday, June 27, 2010

 B: Many a great couplet here in lines like “I saw you beside me / You never saw me there at all” and “I never imagined I’d find you / And lose myself instead”.
 It’s true that the line leading into the chorus comes out every time as “I never had a picture of her nan”.

-V: Blue is clearly the new red.
-(Was red the predominant colour in Belgrade as well, after Helsinki?
-I can’t remember.)
-So much of this performance seems geared towards not exposing Brinck’s shortcomings, from his posture to the curtailed vocals in various lines of the chorus.
+V: So much of this performance seems geared towards not exposing Brinck’s shortcomings, from his posture to the curtailed vocals in various lines of the chorus.
 His reaction upon completing the song in the final without completely fucking it up says it all.
 I chose to give him the benefit of the doubt after the national final, but as a performer he really isn’t very strong – which is a shame, because the song is.
 I see he was sitting on the Montenegrin office chair there at the beginning.

 28 Slovenia